 Shifting the Bidding Program can DMEs a fortune

 A new research paper published in Health Affairs found that Medicare’s competitive bidding program is expected to save CMS $25.7 billion on durable medical equipment.
-This amount is calculated on 10 year basis.
+This amount is calculated on a 10-year basis.
 The program is expected to save about as much as what large commercial insurers save by negotiating with suppliers.

 - The authors found ‘competitive bidding for durable medical equipment and similar items may be an effective mechanism for achieving savings in Medicare.’